Indigenous Heritage

 Tribal Governance

-Our firm works with tribes to develop governance structures that balance today’s opportunities with the preservation of their cultures for the future.
+Our firm works with tribes to develop governance structures and business enterprises that balance today’s opportunities with the preservation of their cultures for the future.

 Notable Engagements

-- We provide general counsel services and recommendations on consultation and cultural resources reviews for an American Indian tribe, ensuring the tribe has a voice in federal permitting decisions that affect their cultural resources, environment, and tribal members.
+• We provide general counsel services and recommendations on consultation and cultural resources reviews for multiple tribes, ensuring the tribes have a voice in federal permitting decisions that affect their cultural resources, environment, and tribal citizens.